-- Spending time with other healthcare professionals, e.g. dieticians, physiotherapists.
+- Spending time with other healthcare professionals, e.g. dieticians, physiotherapists or attending multidisciplinary team meetings

-Examples of some activities completed in Community Placements
+Examples of activities completed in Community placements

 1. Auditing and reviewing the system for medication error management within the pharmacy

 - Developing a new near-miss log template for the pharmacy to facilitate convenient and accurate recording of the "near misses". - Auditing the existing "near miss" incidents and reporting back to the pharmacist and team.